heyigor/miniBAE/README.md

     LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING
     NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS
     SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+### Acknowledgment:

+ Everyone on this list made a contribution in some important way.
+Its amazing to me that two scruffy guys working in our house created something that went around the world and in lots of peoples pockets.

+Thank you all.

+Steve Hales - steve@igorlabs.com

 #### Software